-- Always trim the wicks to 1/4 of an inch before you light them.
-Long wicks create more smoke, create higher flames, and cause candles to burn unevenly. - Always put candles on a holder that will not burn.
-Move them away from things that can burn (curtains, furniture). - Put candles in sturdy holders that are big enough to collect wax and will not tip over. - Keep candles at least 4 inches apart.
-If they are too close together, they may melt each other's wax or burn improperly.

-- Make sure that children or pets cannot reach candles or knock them over. - No burning candle is safe.
+- Trim candle wicks to 1/4 of an inch before you light them. - Always put candles on a holder that will not burn.
+Move them away from things that can burn (curtains, furniture). - Put candles in sturdy holders that are big enough to collect wax and will not tip over. - Keep candles at least 4 inches apart. - Make sure that children or pets cannot reach candles or knock them over. - No burning candle is safe.
 Never leave candles unattended.
 Even jar candles are unsafe because the jar can break and the wick can ignite other materials. - Blow out candles when you leave a room. - Do not use candles in your bedroom.
 You may fall asleep and forget about them.
 About half of all home fires that involve candles start in the bedroom. - If the electricity goes out, always use a flashlight, not a candle.